joshbegley/nyt-latest/previous.md

 `This was the third time Harvey Weinstein was on trial accused of raping an aspiring actress at a hotel in Manhattan in 2013.`\
 https://www.nytimes.com/2026/05/15/nyregion/harvey-weinstein-hung-jury-mistrial.html

-**With Memphis District Gone, Another Democratic Mainstay Retires**\
+**Republicans Redrew His District.
+Now This Democratic Stalwart Is Out.**\
-`Representative Steve Cohen, a Democrat who has represented Memphis since 2007, leaving the field possibly to his young rival, Justin J. Pearson, after Republicans redistrict his seat.`\
+`Representative Steve Cohen has represented Memphis since 2007.
+After Republicans redistricted his seat, he is leaving the field, possibly to his young rival, Justin J. Pearson.`\
 https://www.nytimes.com/2026/05/15/us/elections/steve-cohen-retires-tennessee.html

 **Executions Surge in Iran Since Cease-fire, Rights Groups Say**\